-Lilly King is ready to rule the 100 breast at the NCAA champs.
+Lilly King is in the hunt for a four-peat in the 100 breast tonight at the Women’s B1G Championships.

 Siobhan Haughey will aim to defend her B1G title in the women’s 200 IM tonight in Bloomington.

 Lilly King has taken the women’s 100 breaststroke to yet another plane of superpower.